George Weyerhaeuser kidnapping

-The kidnapping of nine-year-old George Weyerhaeuser (Note: George Hunt Walker Weyerhaeuser was born on July 8, 1926; he died on June 11, 2022.) occurred in 1935 in Tacoma, Washington, United States.
+The kidnapping of nine-year-old George Weyerhaeuser (Note: George Hunt Walker Weyerhaeuser was born in Seattle on July 8, 1926; he died on June 11, 2022.) occurred in 1935 in Tacoma, Washington, United States.
 The son of prominent lumberman J. P. Weyerhaeuser, George was successfully released for ransom and eventually succeeded his father as the chairman of the Weyerhaeuser company.
 The four participants in the kidnapping were apprehended and sentenced to prison terms totaling 135 years.
 (Note: 45 years for Waley, 20 for his wife, 60 for Dainard, and 10 for Fliss.)